-For any $m \geq 2$, suppose that m parties, each having a private input, wish to obtain the value of a predetermined m-argument function evaluated at their sequence of inputs.
-Further suppose that the parties hold a circuit that computes the value of the function on inputs of the adequate length, and that the circuit contains only and and not gates.
-The idea is to have each party "secretly share" its input with everybody else, and "secretly transform" shares of the top wires of the circuit into shares of the bottom wires, thus obtaining shares of the outputs (which allows for the reconstruction of the actual outputs).
+We assume that the parties hold a circuit for computing the value of the function on inputs of the adequate length, and that the circuit contains only and and not gates.
+The key idea is to have each party "secretly share" its input with everybody else, and "secretly transform" shares of the top wires of the circuit into shares of the bottom wires, thus obtaining shares of the outputs (which allows for the reconstruction of the actual outputs).
 The value of each wire in the circuit is shared in a way such that all shares yield the value, whereas lacking even one of the shares keeps the value totally undetermined.
-That is, we use a simple secret sharing scheme (cf. [120]) such that a bit bis shared by a random sequence of m bits that sum-up to $b \mod 2$.
+That is, we use a simple secret sharing scheme (cf. [121]) such that a bit b is shared by a random sequence of m bits that sum-up to $b \mod 2$.
 First, each party shares each of its input bits with all parties (by secretly sending each party a random value and setting its own share accordingly).
 Next, all parties jointly scan the circuit from its input wires to the output wires, processing each gate as follows:

-- When encountering a gate, the parties already hold shares of the values of the wires entering the gate, and their aim is to obtain shares of the value of the wire exiting the gate. - For a not-gate this is easy: the first party just flips the value of its share, and all other parties maintain their shares. - Since an and-gate corresponds to multiplication modulo 2, the parties need to securely compute the following randomized functionality (in which the x_i 's denote shares of one entry-wire, the y_i 's denote shares of the second entry-wire, the z_i 's denote shares of the exit-wire, and the shares indexed by i belongs to Party i):
+- When encountering a gate, the parties already hold shares of the values of the wires entering the gate, and their aim is to obtain shares of the value of the wires exiting the gate. - For a not-gate this is easy: the first party just flips the value of its share, and all other parties maintain their shares. - Since an and-gate corresponds to multiplication modulo 2, the parties need to securely compute the following randomized functionality (in which the x_i 's denote shares of one entry-wire, the y_i 's denote shares of the second entry-wire, the z_i 's denote shares of the exit-wire, and the shares indexed by i belongs to Party i):

-$$((x_1, y_1), ..., (x_m, y_m)) \mapsto (z_1, ..., z_2)$$ (1)
+$$((x_1, y_1), ..., (x_m, y_m)) \mapsto (z_1, ..., z_m)$$ (1)